jarvist/HollowMountainII-2007to2012/2008/2008-Master.md

 Andy's last trip; so it had to be *Plopzilla*.

-Set off with a Daren drum of gear, Paul in the lead & with Andy bringing up the rear (Ooh-err!)
+Set off with a Daren drum of gear, with Paul in the lead and Andy bringing up the rear (Ooh-err!)
-Took a few firefly digi shots coming up into hotline.
+Took a few firefly digital shots coming up into *Hotline*.
-Seems to be lots off the lower M16 ent. pitches - Lost City & etc.
+Seems to be lots off the lower *M16* entrance series, such as pitches into *Lost City*, etc.

-?
-More photos on the newly SEXY gladiator's rigging, then shot off up Faulty Towers.
+More photos on the newly sexy gladiator's rigging, then shot off up *Fawlty Towers*.
 Popped into *NCB*; Andy conned us into pissing down *Silos*:- "Don't piss in the main passage, climb down there but no further than the first bolt!"

 Rerigged traverse in *NCB* (more photos!), then to the main game: *Plopzilla*.
 We had a plan, I asbeiled down with gear & scrambled up a slope.
-Pitch head was 'interesting' [clip in cows, push through squeeze & swing out above 105 m hoping cows were still in].
+Pitch head was 'interesting' (clip in cows, push through squeeze and swing out above the 105 m drop hoping cows were still in).
 Rebelays were 'interesting' [so tight, one had to climb above belay to derig descender].
-Knot change 'exciting' [knot a 'Rik Special', 9 mm below super slippery] Gear down there 'intriguing' [explains where all the rope went -- 90 m 11 mm, 90 m 9 mm & 1 tacklesac ]
+Knot change 'exciting' [knot a 'Rik Special', 9 mm below super slippery] Gear down there 'intriguing' \sidenote{this explains where all the rope went -- 90 m 11 mm, 90 m 9 mm & 1 tacklesac}

 We tried our best on 2 attempts at filming exploration, a few digital pictures, and then dived into the Boulder choke.
 Went down -30 m or so, drips, went through a lot of very loose Boulders then into bigger stones, but with solid wall, lots of Boulders.